jkennedy-usgs/sgp-gsadjust/README.md

 **Installing GSadjust**

-Windows: Download the [.zip](https://github.com/jkennedy-usgs/sgp-gsadjust/releases/tag/v0.99) and unzip to the folder of your choice, then launch the GSadjust shortcut.
+Windows: Download the [.zip](https://code.usgs.gov/sgp/gsadjust/releases/tag/v1.0) and unzip to the folder of your choice, then launch the GSadjust shortcut.

+Mac and Linux: Create a Python virtual environment using pip and the requirements.txt file.

+**The development branch of GSadjust is at** [https://github.com/jkennedy-usgs/sgp-gsadjust](https://github.com/jkennedy-usgs/sgp-gsadjust "USGS GSadjust repo")

 ## Data selection interface
 * Select/deselect samples and stations